Notifications

 -

-Setup a notification alert to a Microsoft teams channel
+Set up a notification alert to a Microsoft Teams channel

 -

-Setup a notification alert to a Slack channel
+Set up a notification alert to a Slack channel

-How do notifications and alerts work in RHACS
+How Do Notifications and Alerts Work in RHACS

 Red Hat Advanced Cluster Security for Kubernetes (RHACS) offers robust notification and alerting mechanisms to enhance the security and observability of Kubernetes environments.